Silver Fillings Are Hazardous To Your Health

-Albeit, dental amalgam is indeed long-lasting and durable.
-However, dental amalgam is subject to corrosion and leakage when surrounded by oral fluids within the mouth.
-When amalgam corrodes, the seal of the silver filling with the existing tooth structure is compromised.
-The bacteria in our mouths that cause dental caries ("cavities") can sneak in between the corroded amalgam and tooth structure, and ultimately, set up a process of decay underneath the silver filling.
+Although silver fillings (also known as "dental amalgam") can indeed last for a very long time, they are subject to corrosion and leakage when surrounded by oral fluids within the mouth.
+When silver fillings corrode, the seal of the filling with the existing tooth structure is compromised.
+The bacteria in our mouths that cause dental caries ("cavities") can sneak in between the corroded filling and tooth structure, and ultimately, set up a process of decay underneath the silver filling.

-Another disadvantage to dental amalgam is that it is subject to a biomechanical property called "creep", or the slow expansion of the silver filling within a mineralized structure (such as a tooth).
-Over many years, creep can lead to microfractures within tooth enamel, and if left unaddressed, catastrophic fracture of a portion of the tooth ensues.
+Another disadvantage to silver fillings is that they exhibit a biomechanical property called "creep".
+Creep is the slow expansion of a silver filling within a mineralized structure (such as a tooth), and after many years, can lead to microfractures within the tooth.
+If left unaddressed, creep ultimately causes large portions of the tooth to fracture, sometimes necessitating a root canal and crown.